itayhaike/Unpack-Bash/README.md

 # Unpack-Bash

-This bash script can unpack multiple packed files.
+This bash script can unpack multiple packed files in Linux.